AimerGDiaz/Codes_Repository/README.md

 <!--
 Annotation of sequences hits
 intersectBed  -wo  -a  ../../Arabidopsis/TAIR10.1_NCBI.gff3 -b collection2TAIR.bed   | awk '$3 !~ /^region$/' | cut -f 3 | sort | uniq -c

-&#10;Genes of interest
+Genes of interest
 intersectBed  -wo  -a  ../../Arabidopsis/TAIR10.1_NCBI.gff3 -b collection2TAIR.bed   | awk '$3 ~ /^CDS$/' | egrep -i "AT1G19120|AT3G14080|AT1G08370|AT5G13570|AT1G26110|AT5G45330|AT4G19360|AT3G13300|AT3G13290|AT1G54490|AT5G47010|AT5G23570|AT1G09700|AT3G62800|AT3G26932|AT5G41070|AT2G28380|AT1G01760|AT1G14790|AT4G11130|AT3G49500|AT2G19910|AT2G19930|AT2G19920|AT1G01040|AT3G03300|AT3G43920|AT5G20320|AT4G15417|AT3G20420|AT1G48410|AT5G43810|AT2G27880|AT2G32940|AT5G21150|AT1G69440|AT2G27040|AT5G21030|AT1G31280|AT1G31290|AT1G74700 |AT2G04530|AT1G52160|AT3G16260|AT2G02990|AT1G14220|AT1G26820 |AT2G39780 |AT1G14210 |AT5G17290|AT5G45900|AT2G45170|AT4G24690|AT1G28470|AT1G06670|AT1G05660|AT1G01800|AT1G78390|AT4G13000|AT4G13130|AT4G13180|AT5G49130|AT5G42325|AT1G17910|AT1G62670|AT3G42830|AT3G57157|AT4G17780|AT4G17760|AT5G59120|AT5G43840|AT1G58602|AT4G18350|AT3G14440|AT1G30100|AT1G23070|AT5G48650|AT1G13730|AT1G69250|AT2G03640|AT3G07250|AT3G25150|AT5G43960|AT5G60980|AT3G55540|AT1G34140|AT4G34110|AT1G22760|AT2G23350|AT1G71770|AT3G16380|AT2G36660|AT1G49760|AT5G54900|AT1G11650|AT4G27000|AT1G49600|AT3G19130|AT1G47490|AT1G47500|AT1G54080|AT1G17370|AT3G14100|AT1G54270|AT3G13920|AT1G72730|AT3G19760|AT3G61240|AT4G00660|AT2G45810|AT3G58570|AT1G16280|AT4G09730|AT4G15850|AT3G11400|AT5G06000|AT3G60240|AT4G18040|AT5G07350|AT5G61780|AT2G25900|AT2G19810|AT3G02830|AT2G47850|AT5G16540|AT3G06410|AT1G04990|AT5G18550|AT3G48440|AT2G32930|AT1G01510|AT1G64720|AT5G02500|AT5G20700|AT2G39730|AT1G59870|AT3G18780|AT2G30520|AT1G20620|AT5G13630|AT2G21330|AT3G54890|AT1G29930|AT2G34430|AT1G56070|AT1G10170|AT5G46470|AT5G19400|AT2G27400|AT1G50055|AT2G39675|AT2G39681" | grep -oP "TAIR:.*,"
 -->
 <!-- POSSIBLE awk commands forgotten
 /mnt/g/My\ Drive/Bioinformatica/0_Tesis\ Maestria/Code/Analysis_miR/Create_and_filter_anotation_file.txt

-&#10;/mnt/g/My\ Drive/Bioinformatica/0_Tesis\
+/mnt/g/My\ Drive/Bioinformatica/0_Tesis\
 ./Code/Blockbuster_parsearch/Clust2Block/No_blocks_loci/blockbuster_test.txt

-&#10;./EGlab_Code/Trimmomatic/trimmomatic_behaviour.txt
+./EGlab_Code/Trimmomatic/trimmomatic_behaviour.txt

-&#10;/mnt/g/My\ Drive/Bioinformatica/0_Tesis\ Maestria/Precise_counting/Readme.txt
+/mnt/g/My\ Drive/Bioinformatica/0_Tesis\ Maestria/Precise_counting/Readme.txt
 -->

 ------------------------------------------------------------------------

 -   While, beigin honest I have never used while loop on awks.
 But I do use while structure on bash followed by an awk code, which is, awk as line per line variable mining tool, which employ the next code
     structure:

 ``` bash
 echo  "This a toy example; with a semicolon separator structure; and I want to show you; hidden variable X